 OMA invites you to John Day, Oregon to explore this year’s conference theme, Finding Common Ground.
 As museum professionals, we can inspire community collaboration and serve as sites for social dialogue on challenging topics and current events.
 We are asking participants to share stories and strategies for how we can strengthen our museums through cultural inclusion and community engagement.

 New!
-See the conference schedule.
+See the conference program.

 Jennifer Fang, PhD